Scholar Selection Criteria

 • Contributions to the academic environment and endeavors of the school, college and university

-The University Scholars should reflect the diversity of race, economic circumstance, ethnicity, gender identity, sexual orientation, religion, and disability that characterizes our campus.
+The University Scholars should reflect the diversity of race, economic circumstance, ethnicity, gender identity, sexual orientation, religion, disability, and/or record of military service that characterizes our student body.
 Schools and colleges should consider these factors as they select nominees.

 Students may be nominated by only one school or college.
 In the case of dually enrolled students, the student's portfolio should include representation of their work in both colleges in order to provide a comprehensive picture of their academic achievements.
 Students should contact their department or dean's office for more information.